Wordsmith.Org

 3. A breeze that ruffles the surface of the water over a small area; also the area ruffled by such a breeze.

-[The first sense of the term comes from the fable in which a monkey uses a cat to pull roasting chestnuts from a fire.
+[For 1: From the fable in which a monkey uses a cat to pull roasting chestnuts from a fire.
 The monkey gobbles up all the nuts while the cat is left with a burnt paw.
-See Edwin Landseer's 1824 painting.

 "Prime Minister Tony Blair was reprimanded in the British parliament for his willingness to be the cat's paw of the U.S."